DevKhalyd/videocalling_app_flutter/README.md

 # TODO

+- Test the cloud functions locally with flutter.
+To check how is working the function and send the silent notification

 - Local notifications: Show my own notifications in my application (Max)

 - Firebase: Send only the data (Check the docs)